Renusri-jadala/fraud-detection/README.md

 - Uses transaction amount and location as input features
 - Multi-class classification
 - Explainable AI model using Decision Tree
-- Implemented in Jupyter Notebook
+- Implemented using Python and Jupyter Notebook

 ## Technologies
 - Python